surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.33.0-dev.5 =
+= 8.33.0-b.1 =

-(2021/06/25) Added new options under the SSO &gt; Advanced Settings &gt; Service APIs &gt; Ratings and Reviews tab.
+(2021/06/25) Added a new module for Stamped.io ratings and reviews in the WPSSO Core Premium plugin.

 = 8.32.0 =